IBeArjen/integration-prototype/sip/platform_services/README.md

 ## Description

-Groups software packages that provide lower level, non-domain specific computing platform support services.
-It is expected that it will be implemented mostly using configured COTS packages.
+This package groups sub-packages which provide non-domain specific services.
+It is expected that this will be implemented mostly using configured off-the-shelf components.

-It provides the implementation of resource and service provisioning, data queues, configuration and coordination, and logging.
+***Note: The separation between packages in `platform_services`, `execution_control`, and `sdp_services` is still fairly poorly defined in the SDP architecture so some packages here may move in the future.

 **Contains:**